The notion of screen time evokes strong and often negative emotions. Photographs of people, young and old alike, staring into...

-Last September I started a new role as Assistant Principal at Surbiton High School.
+Last September (2013) I started my new role as Assistant Principal at Surbiton High School.
 My brief is the school’s digital strategy.
 Now, I’m not the first to be appointed to lead a school’s digital strategy – there have been Directors of E-Learning or Directors of ICT elsewhere for some years, but I am one of the first to be appointed directly to the Senior Leadership Team with the specific purpose of devising and implementing a digital strategy to support teaching and learning.
 And I won’t be the last.
 Here’s why.

 Technology supports teaching